MaxDidIt/firetype/README.md

 ### How Do I Display Text With *firetype*?

 These are the basic steps needed to display text using *firetype*.
-You can find a document class implementing this tutorial at [FiretypeTutorial1.as](https://github.com/MaxDidIt/firetype/blob/master/src/test/flash/de/maxdidit/hardware/font/FiretypeTutorial1.as).
+You can find an implementation of this tutorial at [FiretypeTutorial1.as](https://github.com/MaxDidIt/firetype/blob/master/src/test/flash/de/maxdidit/hardware/font/FiretypeTutorial1.as).

 Create a `HardwareText` object and pass it the `Context3D` object in the constructor.